 Fellow doctors call them malar mounds, and describe it as ballotable skin edema or swelling in the lower eyelids and upper cheek that broadcasts a nonverbal message of being sick or tired.
-This condition often looks worse after people undergo eyelid surgery to correct sagging lower lids if the festoon isn’t corrected at the same time.
+This condition often looks worse after people undergo eyelid surgery to correct sagging lower lids if the festoons are not corrected at the same time.

 Festoons vary in severity, with extreme cases leading to peripheral vision loss.
 Sun exposure, smoking and other factors contribute to the development of festoons, and doctors believe that festoons are a marker for pre-cancerous skin conditions in other parts of the face.

 Until recently, festoons could be removed only by surgery, with mixed results, or with steroid injections that typically yield minimal and often temporary results.
 I am writing the groundbreaking medical text about a new and potentially more effective process.
 I am amongst the few physicians in the country been trained to treat festoons with a specialized laser resurfacing process and to manage the critical wound healing protocol after the procedure.
 The healing protocol and follow-up I use with my patients accounts for 50 percent of the desired results from the procedure and is critical to help prevent complications.

 Revolutionary Laser Skin Resurfacing in Tampa Bay Area Transforms Festoons